last updated: 14 April 2025

 Kahu grimaced and Alice added: ‘I feel like I am at least partly responsible for the attack.
 And your snippets say that, too.
 But then I think that we are transparent and our motive is to work for people not against them.
 Kahu, I keep hitting the wall.’

 Kahu slipped to the ground and squatted in front of Alice, her hand on Alice’s: ‘The attack is not your fault.
 That people are confused is the work of so-called decision-makers who have screwed with us for decades.
 It’s not your fault.
-Take some more rest.
 Get your strength back.
-And then — maybe we could try to find a door.’
+And then — we will find a door.’

 © Charlie Alice Raya, book 3/3, shaping, where do we go from here & decisions